aaai22-corge/aaai22-corge/README.md

 # Understanding and Improving the Exemplar-based Generation for Open-domain Conversation

-Code for the paper: "Understanding and Improving the Exemplar-based Generation for Open-domain Conversation", annonymous EMNLP 2021 submission.
+Code for the paper: "Understanding and Improving the Exemplar-based Generation for Open-domain Conversation", annonymous AAAI 2022 submission.
 Our implementation is based on [ParlAI](https://github.com/facebookresearch/ParlAI), so before you start we recommend you to read the README of ParlAI and prepare for the experimental setting.
 You can see our implementations in `parlai/agents/transformer/corge.py` and `parlai/agents/transformer/exemplar_based_generator.py`.